 Coping with a disaster can be difficult.
 You are not alone.
 Stress, anxiety, and depression-like symptoms are common reactions after a disaster for both children and adults.
 Getting help as soon as possible is the best way to protect your long-term mental health.

-Services are available to help you and others cope with reactions or feelings about the fires, including neighbors, family members, responders and others.
+Services are available to help you and others cope with reactions or feelings during or after a disaster.
 If you or someone you know is in emotional distress, please reach out now for help:

 Mental Health Access Hotline: Call (800) 854-7771 or text “LA” to 741741 to find immediate help or access local mental health services.
 This 24/7 multilingual LA County hotline also enables disaster victims to receive screening, assessment, referrals and crisis counseling over the telephone.